graybirchsolutions/amc-activities-shortcode/README.md

     [amc_actdb chapter=id committee=id activity=id display=[short|long] limit=n]

 The chapter ID is mandatory.
-All other attributes are optional, but it is recommended to us other parameters (committee, activity or limit) to restrict the list as [amc_actdb chapter=xx] by itself will return **all** future activities from the database.
+All other attributes are optional, but it is recommended to use other parameters (committee, activity or limit) to restrict the list as [amc_actdb chapter=xx] by itself will return **all** future activities from the database.

 The ***display*** attribute controls whether the plugin renders the events in short or long format.